 Career Planning Services

 The College offers various types of career planning assistance to help students with exploration of options and decision-making.
-Students who are not sure where to begin their career and college major exploration are encouraged to make an individual appointment with a career advisor within in Career Services, located in Jefferson Hall.
+Students who are not sure where to begin their career and college major exploration are encouraged to make an individual appointment with an advisor in Career Services, located in Jefferson Hall.
 This personal approach to career and major exploration is recommended to begin in the student's first semester at the college.
-To make an appointment with a career advisor, call 301.846.2471 or schedule an appointment online through the Career Services webpage at frederick.edu/careers.
+To make an appointment with an advisor, call 301.846.2471 or schedule an appointment online through the Career Services webpage at frederick.edu/careers or through Navigate.
 Prior to the career advising appointment, students may want to take the online career assessment, Focus2, that can be found on the Career Services website under Explore Skills, Majors, and Careers.

 Students may also be interested in a structured approach to career planning through the classroom and enroll in courses such as ACCE 130 Career Assessment and Planning or ACCE 107 Choosing a Major or Career.
 A planned approach to career development is facilitated by the instructor and students have the opportunity to reflect on their experiences with other students who are going through the same process.

 Career Services also hosts a robust recruiting program with a diverse pool of employers.
 Throughout the academic year, employers schedule recruitment tables and information sessions either on-campus or virtually to talk with students about part-time jobs, internships, and full-time career opportunities.
-A full list of employers participating in the recruiting program can be found on the college events calendar, in addition to the Student Portal and College Central Network.
-College Central Network (www.CollegeCentral.com/frederick) is the online recruiting platform where students can search for part-time jobs, internships, and full-time jobs.
-College Central Network is also a robust portal of job search information and includes Podcasts, videos, and documents to help students with resume development, interviewing, the job search, networking, cover letters, and internships.
+A full list of employers participating in the recruiting program can be found on the college events calendar, in addition to the Student Portal and Handshake.
+Handshake is the online recruiting platform where students can search for part-time jobs, internships, and full-time jobs.
+The platform also lists Career Fairs, Recruitment Events, Employer Information Sessions, and contacts of FCC alumni and recruiters at various companies.
+Handshake also has a customized Resource Library for FCC that inludes information to help students with resume development, interviewing, the job search, networking, cover letters, and internships.

 Networking with employers is very beneficial for students to help explore options in the workplace and gain experience.
-Students are encouraged to meet employers during information sessions and at recruiting tables throughout the academic year, as well as attend Career Fairs.
-Career Fairs are usually organized by industry and are planned in collaboration with academic program managers.
-Career Fairs can be found on College Central Network where students can also find the valuable information about the organizations attending and how to prepare for the events.
+Students are encouraged to meet employers during information sessions and at recruiting tables throughout the academic year, as well as attend Career Fairs and Career Seminars.
+Career Fairs and Seminars are usually organized by industry and planned in collaboration with Program Managers.
+Career programs, events, and recruitment days can be found on Handshake, the college website under Events, and the student portal.

-Students are encouraged to utilize the varied career resources available to them during their time at Frederick Community College.
+Students are encouraged to utilize the various career resources available to them during their time at Frederick Community College.
 Alumni are also able to access career services.
-For more information, visit the Career Services website at www.frederick.edu/careers.
+For more information, visit the Career Services website at frederick.edu/careers.

 Career Planning Courses